RobertBoganKang/audio_to_midi/README.md

 ## Other Info
 This project seems time consuming in calculation not coding (rendering time more than coding) and it is not so useful, I am planning stop developing it.
 ### Deficiencies
-Only samplerate at 44100 is supported.
+Only sample rate at 44100 is supported.
+If other sample rate, change parameters in system parameter section and make sure that the sample rate at samples and audio is the same.
 ### Possible Research Direction
 * Set the weight function in frequency domain to raise the importance of some part of frequencies.
 * Research on MIDI weight parameter value to volume value to increase the accuracy of model.